 Bitcoin as a Currency

 This electronic currency is an excellent medium of exchange that people can use to purchase many things, especially online.
 For instance, the first time people used this cryptocurrency as a currency was when Laszlo Hanyecc paid 10,000 Bitcoins to buy two pizzas.
 People commemorate this day as Bitcoin Pizza Day.
 Since the first purchase, multiple online websites have now accepted Bitcoin payments.
 Also, well-established businesses like Microsoft, Starbucks, PayPal, and many more now accept these electronic money payments.
-Therefore, people are not worried about where they can spend their Bitcoins.
-So, if you want to pay for a product using Bitcoin, you can do so through “Bitcoin Prime”
+Therefore, people are not worried regarding where they can spend their Bitcoins.
+So, if you want to pay for a product using Bitcoin, you can do so through “Bitcoin Prime”.

 A currency’s viability depends on its volatility and stability.
 However, this digital currency’s volatility makes it challenging to value goods and services appropriately.
 For instance, you might currently sell your goods or services and receive Bitcoin payments, and this virtual asset’s value drops the next day drastically.
 Therefore, a significant currency should maintain a stable weight like conventional currency.

-Eventually, even though you can use this virtual currency to buy and sell things, the majority of these virtual currency holders believe that the money could be more valuable as something else but not a currency.
+Eventually, even though you can use this virtual currency to buy and sell things, the majority of these virtual currency holders believe that the money might be more valuable as something else but not a currency.

 The Bottom Line